‘Y&R’ Spoilers: Three Explosive Secrets, Abby Shocked, And The Baby’s Gender Revealed

 — Young and Restless (@YandR_CBS) August 7, 2017

-Young and the Restless spoilers tease Cane and Juliet will be relieved when they get the test results – the baby is healthy.
-Spoilers reveal the doctor will have another news to share – the baby’s gender.
+Young and the Restless spoilers tease that Cane and Juliet will be relieved when they get the test results – the baby is healthy.
+Spoilers reveal that the doctor will have another news to share – the baby’s gender.
 Juliet is more than willing to wait but Cane wants to know right away.
 Spoilers reveal their baby is a boy.

 When Juliet hears the baby’s gender, she will worry if she can raise the child properly.
 Fortunately, Juliet has Cane by her side.
-Y&R spoilers tease Cane will help her out.
+Y&R spoilers tease that Cane will help her out.
 After all, he raised the twins and he has more experience in dealing with children.

 TODAY: Jack enlists Hilary to aid his plan and Sharon announces a stunning realization. #YR pic.twitter.com/psGLHx5DAc